jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).092.jpeg)

-That way symbols can relate to one another by not being tied together nor by one being contained in the other, but sherely by the relations that their ancestors or descendants have:
+That way symbols can relate to one another by not being tied together nor by one being contained in the other, but sheerly by the relations that their ancestors or descendants have:

 ![](images/Symbol%20Language%20(2004).094.jpeg)